RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Related Work

 \section{Related Work}

-To our knowledge, this is the first work to comprehensively explore an efficient M3D architecture for general-purpose computing, based on rigorous bottleneck analysis using a wide range of workloads.
-We briefly discuss previous works in designing M3D systems.
+\taco{To our knowledge, this is the first work to \omf{re-examine} the processor core and cache hierarchy based on rigorous bottleneck analysis of a wide range of workloads and the new trade-offs imposed by M3D integration.}